Crisp outside and perfectly soft inside, Dudhi Muthiya is a popular Gujarati snack or appetizer.

 - Remove from the pan and serve topped with chopped cilantro and shredded coconut (optional).

-- The dough for muthiya is best made by hand.
+- The dough for muthiya is best to make by hand.
 It helps bring out the moisture from the gourd and massages the flours well.
 Avoid using a stand mixer for this.

 - Leave the grated dudhi with a pinch of salt for a few minutes.
-It should then be squeezed and used.
-Use the water that was extracted to make the dough.
+We then squeeze and use the dudhi.
+Moreover, we use the water to make the dough.

-- Do not add excess water or the dough will not come together properly.
+- Avoid adding excess water or the dough will not come together properly.
 Add it in small parts as required.

 - Dudhi or bottle gourd can be substituted with grated carrot, pumpkin, zucchini or a mix of vegetables.